Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Biofluid Analysis Methods for Micronutrient Status Assessment

 \subsubsection{Sweat-Based Colorimetric Sensors}

 Colorimetrics uses reagents to react with an analyte and change color to indicate concentrations of target substances.
-This color can be analyzed by a camera, such as in a smartphone as demonstrated in Figure \ref{fig:smartphone-colorimetry} by \citet{kong_accessory-free_2019}.
+This color can be analyzed by a camera, such as in a smartphone as demonstrated in Figure \ref{fig:sweat_figures}(i) by \citet{kong_accessory-free_2019}.
 Most sweat-based sensors use microfluidic devices for the collection of sweat \cite{jo_review_2021}.
-These devices use very tiny valves and channels to "capture and store sweat on the surface of the subject’s skin" via the natural pressure of sweat glands \cite{jo_review_2021}. \citet{sekine_fluorometric_2018} demonstrate a microfluidic skin patch with fluorometric probes that target chloride, sodium, and zinc in sweat.
+These devices use very tiny valves and channels to "capture and store sweat on the surface of the subject’s skin" via the natural pressure of sweat glands \cite{jo_review_2021}. \citet{sekine_fluorometric_2018} demonstrated a microfluidic skin patch with fluorometric probes that aimed to analyze chloride, sodium, and zinc in sweat.
 A smartphone attachment was designed to take light from the camera’s flash and pass it through an excitation filter, allowing only a particular wavelength through.
-This excites the fluorometric probes, which emit light that can be captured by the smartphone camera.
-An emission filter is used to only let fluorescence emission wavelengths through.
-Similar to other quantitative assays, normalized intensity can be calculated against a reference and used to determine target biomarker concentration.
-Calibration curves for each nutrient were determined by known concentrations in spiked synthetic sweat.
-The authors claim strong correlation and accuracy, but do not report exact results.
-Field studies were conducted where sweat was induced in human volunteers.
+Similar to other quantitative assays, normalized intensity can be calculated against a reference and used to determine biomarker concentration and calibration curves for each nutrient were determined by known concentrations in spiked synthetic sweat.
+The authors claimed a strong correlation and accuracy, but do not report exact results.
+Field studies were conducted where sweat was induced in human volunteers (undisclosed sample size).
 Measured concentrations were compared to ion chromatography (chloride), atomic absorption spectrometry (AAS; sodium), and inductively coupled plasma mass spectrometry (ICP-MS; zinc).
 Again, no statistical analysis of results is presented and it appears zinc measurement was the most inaccurate and subject to the most variance.